lrx0014/ResumeGPT/docs/architecture-design.md

 docker compose up -d --build
 ```

 Compose supplies PostgreSQL and S3 persistence, Redis caching, development authentication, migrations, health checks, and internal service URLs.
+The API waits for healthy PostgreSQL, Redis, and migration services before starting.
 The browser application is available at `http://localhost:5173`.

+The Compose API uses `redis://redis:6379/0`. `MODEL_CACHE_TTL` controls the model-discovery lifetime and defaults to `10m`; `REDIS_PORT` controls optional host access to Redis.
+PostgreSQL, Redis, and MinIO each use a named volume.

 ### 10.2 Host development